I have many interests and an inability to make up my mind about which one to focus on. That's how I came up with my name: ControlledChaos1.

 - A screwdriver and pliers will make things a lot easier when actually putting the bait in the mousetrap, as it can be a tricky process.

-- Any kind of peanut butter will do (even the expired kind).
+- Any brand or kind of peanut butter will do (even the expired kind).

 - Some kind somewhat flat dog treats (more on these below).

 Why Just Peanut Butter as Bait Won't Work When Dealing With Mice

 There are a lot of mousetrap mistakes you can make that will lower the odds of catching your target, but the biggest is putting a blob of peanut butter on the trap and thinking you're job is done.
 It's amazing how mice can be so light-footed as to completely lick the delicious treat off the trap without it going off.
 Just peanut butter won't do the trick.
 After seeing a video like this for the first time; I couldn't believe it, but seeing my traps empty and still set convinced me otherwise.